Charles Butters

 Charles Butters (August 10, 1854 – November 27, 1933) was an American metallurgist, engineer and mine owner.
-A graduate of the University of California, he moved to Southern Africa in 1890 to construct a chlorination plant for Hermann Eckstein & Company.
+A graduate of the University of California, Berkeley he moved to Southern Africa in 1890 to construct a chlorination plant for Hermann Eckstein & Company.
 Whilst there Butters pioneered the use of the gold cyanidation process for extracting the metal from low grade ore, which opened up new deposits in Witwatersrand.
 He also developed other methods that increased extraction efficiency.
 Butters left Eckstein in 1894 to jointly found a new firm, the Rand Central Ore Reduction Company.
 He joined the Johannesburg Reform Committee in 1895, a group of mostly immigrants to South Africa who demanded, among other things, a stable constitution, an independent judiciary, and a better educational system; he participated in the Jameson Raid, a botched attempt against the South African Republic, and was fined $2,000.

 Butters returned to the United States in 1898 where he ran his own company, Chas.
 Butters & Co Ltd. By 1907 he had amassed a significant fortune from his mining operations.
 Butters proposed that his mines in Mexico be permitted to mint their own coinage, which would reduce the supply of silver bullion and increase the sale price.
 Butters risked execution by firing squad by taking steps to protect his mines in Nicaragua during the 1926–27 civil war.

 Early life and career

 Charles Butters was born in Haverhill, Massachusetts, on August 10, 1854.
-After graduating from the University of California he worked as a metallurgist in mines in the Western United States.
+After graduating from University of California, Berkeley he worked as a metallurgist in mines in the Western United States.